felipe-sanchez/dotemacs/.emacs.d/elpa/bog-readme.txt

 - `bog-sort-topic-headings-in-buffer'
 - `bog-sort-topic-headings-in-notes'

-See README (or bog-readme.org) for more information.
+See README (https://github.com/kyleam/bog) for more information.